• Skip to primary navigation

 A brown sugar rub on two pork chops.

-Add the rub to all sides.
+Add the rub to all sides of the pork chops.

 Step 3.
 Grill